Esta publicación también está disponible en español.

 A negative test result means that COVID-19 was not found in your sample at this time.
-However, symptoms may appear 2 to 14 days after exposure to the virus, so you should continue to monitor your health.
-If you start to experience symptoms of COVID-19, stay at home (except to get medical care) and minimize contact with other people in your home for 10 days from the onset of your symptoms.
+However, symptoms may appear two to 14 days after exposure to the virus, so you should continue to monitor your health.
+If you start to experience symptoms of COVID-19, stay at home (except to get medical care) and minimize contact with other people, according to CDC guidelines.
 Do not go to work, school or public areas.
-Avoid using public transportation, ride-sharing or taxis.
-Please wear a face mask when in public, the mask should cover your nose and mouth.
+Avoid using public transportation, ride-sharing services or taxis.
+Wear a face mask when in public; the mask should cover your nose and mouth.

 What If I Need Additional Care?

 Follow up with your health care provider if you have additional questions or concerns.
 If you need help finding a primary care provider, call us at (502) 629-1234, option 3.
 For your safety and convenience, we also offer telehealth services.
 More information is available through your MyNortonChart account or at NortonHealthcare.com/Telehealth.